vaadin-component-factory/autocomplete/README.md

 # How to run the demo?

-The Demo can be run going to the project incubator-autocomplete-flow-vaadincom-demo and executing the maven goal:
+The Demo can be run going to the project autocomplete-demo and executing the maven goal:

 ```mvn jetty:run```